About SNJ’s SEND review coverage:

 - There is also the catch-all question 22: Is there anything else you would like to say about the proposals in the green paper?
 (Chapter 6)

-Today, we're hearing from Ruth Perry, Senior Policy Manager at Natspec, the membership association for specialist further education colleges for disabled students and their view of the implications of the contents of the Green Paper.
+Ruth Perry, Senior Policy Manager at Natspec, the membership association for specialist further education colleges for disabled students offer’s her organisation’s view of the implications of the contents of the Green Paper.

 Right support, right time, right place—unless you’re a disabled young person 16–25-year-old? by Ruth Perry, Natspec